HL7/cqf-recommendations/pages/documentation-libraries.md

 ## Using CQL

-Note that the content specified here is largely equivalent to the conformance requirements for the use of CQL within quality measure authoring, defined in the [FHIR Quality Measure Implementation Guide](http://hl7.org/fhir/us/cqfmeasures/2019May/).

 ### CQL Libraries

 Any CQL library referenced by a computable artifact SHALL contain a library declaration line as the first line of the library.

+The library identifier SHALL be a valid un-quoted identifier and SHALL NOT contain underscores

 The library declaration line SHALL contain a version number.

-The library version number SHALL follow the convention: <major>.<minor>.<patch>
+The library version number SHALL follow the convention: `<major>.<minor>.<patch>`

 #### Library Versioning

 This implementation guide uses an approach to versioning libraries used within computable guidelines to help track and manage dependencies.
 The approach used here is based on the [Apache APR Versioning Scheme](https://apr.apache.org/versioning.html).

 There are three main types of changes that can be made to a library: